pzampino/pzampino.github.io/_drafts/apache-knox-admin-ui-changes.md

 <img src="/assets/img/adminui-changes/adminui_new-descriptor.png"/>

-The provider configuration reference can entered manually, or the provider configuration selector can be used, to specify the name of an existing provider configuration.
+The provider configuration reference can be entered manually, or the provider configuration selector can be used, to specify the name of an existing provider configuration.

 <img src="/assets/img/adminui-changes/adminui_new-descriptor_providers.png"/>